Smurfatron/Python-Kinesis-Data-Stream-to-S3-Example/readme.md

 # Python Kinesis Data Stream to S3 Example
 This example ([app.py](app.py)) gets randomly generated user data from the [Random User API](https://randomuser.me/) and then puts each record in a Kinesis Data Stream.

-A Kinesis Data Firehose delivery stream can then be configured to process the Data Stream, transform the records using a Lambda (see code in [lambda_function.py](lambda_function.py)), and put them in an S3 bucket.
+A Kinesis Data Firehose delivery stream then processes the Data Stream, transforms the records using a Lambda (see code in [lambda_function.py](lambda_function.py)), and puts them in an S3 bucket.

-###Setup the Lambda
+## Setup the Lambda
 1. Create a new Lambda function via the AWS Console:
 ![](img/AWS-console-lambda-create.png)
 2. In the console's code editor, double-click on **lambda_function.py**.